tnyeanderson/pixie/README.md

 - [ ] Disable TFTP server? (use your own)

 ## Getting started
-First, generate a `pixie.kpxe` file that will be the default boot image sent by the DHCP server.
-The URL used below will be the [chainloaded](https://ipxe.org/howto/chainloading) host.
+Pixie works by creating a static initial boot image for all PXE booted clients.
+This `pixie.kpxe` file [chainloads](https://ipxe.org/howto/chainloading) the script located at `<PIXIEHOST>/boot.ipxe?mac=<MACADDRESS>`, which resolves to the appropriate boot script for the host with the provided MAC address.

+For example, the call may look like: `http://pixiehost:8880/boot.ipxe?mac=112233445566`, which would load the script that Pixie has associated to the device with MAC address `112233445566`.

-This requires building iPXE which requires a fair amount of dependencies.
+Generating the `pixie.kpxe` file requires building iPXE, which requires a fair amount of dependencies.
 A docker image is defined here for convenience:
 ```bash
 # Build the docker image used to generate the kpxe file
 docker build -f Dockerfile.generate-kpxe -t pixie-kpxe-generator .